kchen21/NoteBinder/README.md

 ### Note Creation Through NotebookNotesIndex

 Users will be able to create a note through `NotebookNotesIndex`.
 The value of the Notebook selector on the 'New Note' page will be pre-selected when the `NewNote` component mounts.

-### Notebook Search

-In addition to searching through notes, users will also be able to search through notebooks.